ramblingbarney/refactored-invention/README.md

 * PouchDB is not encrypted so will be accessable to all in the browser
 * Flask passes variable data to the template which is displayed in page source
 * Clicking play on the video will play in full screen on iphone mobile browser with prevents the user entering the answers

+## Code removed for existing version

+This API request is being bypassed due to the chance that video id's returned are not music videos or are music videos but the lyrics are not available.

+If this project was to be made into a live service a library would have to be constructed of vidoes with lyrics by videoCategory

+payload = {'part': 'snippet', 'key': 'AIzaSyDBJyenwpSZ3BFota9_w0aueB2lj9fnl1M', 'chart': 'mostPopular' ,'maxResults': 10, 'videoCategory': '10'}
+l = requests.Session().get('https://www.googleapis.com/youtube/v3/videos', params=payload)
+resp_dict = json.loads(l.content)
+ytVideoId = resp_dict['items'][0]['id']

+for i in range(len(resp_dict['items'])): print(resp_dict['items'][i]['id'])